Ceremonies & Events

 Live broadcasts of the finals, all ceremonies and special events (new products, next year's game, parade of nations, etc.) can be found on VRC TV page under Webcasts -> Ceremonies.

 Press Releases & Important Links

-What is the VEX Robotics World Championship?
+What is VEX Worlds?

-VEX Toss Up is played on a 12’x12’ square field.
-Two alliances – one “red” and one “blue" -- composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.
-The object of the game is to attain a higher score than the opposing Alliance by Scoring your colored BuckyBalls and Large Balls into the Middle Zone and Goal Zone, by Stashing your colored BuckyBalls and Large Balls into the Goals, and by Hanging or Hanging With A Ball, at various heights, off your colored Bar at the end of the match.
+Nothing But Net is played on a 12’x12’ square field.
+Two alliances – one “red” and one “blue” – composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.
+The object of the game is to attain a higher score than the opposing Alliance by Scoring your Balls and Bonus Balls in your Low and High Goals, and by Elevating Robots in your Climbing Zone.

 Bank Shot is played on a 4’x8’ rectangular field.
 Two robots compete in the Teamwork Challenge as an alliance in 60 second long teamwork matches, working collaboratively to score points.
 Teams also compete in two additional challenges; The Robot Skills Challenge where one robot takes the field to score as many points as possible under driver control; The Programming Skills Challenge where one robot scores as many points as possible autonomously, without any driver inputs.
 The object of the game is to attain the highest score by Emptying Cutouts, Scoring Balls into the Scoring Zone and Goals, and by Parking Robots on the Ramp.